adborden/twelve-factor-nodejs/README.md

 _This is a work in progress._

-This app demonstrates the 12-factor design in Node.js on cloud.gov.
+This app demonstrates the [twelve-factor methodology](https://12factor.net) in Node.js on cloud.gov.

 The goal is to walk a user through the twelve-factor methodology with specific examples of how you would implement them in Node.js on cloud.gov